 The following steps in this article will show how to turn on/off Telnet Client in Windows 10 and Windows 11:

-Click on “Telnet Client” to Enable or Disable this feature.
+Step 3: Click on “Telnet Client” to Disable this feature.
 Click on “OK” to finish this process.

 Note: A check mark indicates that all of its features are turned on and a filled box indicates that only the part of the feature is turned on.